S03.53: Sports Romance with Farrah Rochon

 Read More

-S03.48: The Ted Lasso Interstitial: Is Roy Kent a Romance Hero?
+S03.48: The Ted Lasso episode: Is Roy Kent a Romance Hero?

 “Hang on,” we can hear you saying, “isn’t this a romance novel podcast?”
 It absolutely is, and that’s why we’re dropping a very special episode about the character who is the most perfect on-screen version of a romance hero that ever there was: Captain of the AFC Richmond team, Roy Kent.
 Added bonus, we’re joined by Jen’s brother Erik to talk sports stories (and check in on Jürgen Klopp).